 Best for younger kids, Google Family Link for Parents helps parents set ground rules for technology use as children grow, learn, and explore online.
-In addition to providing standard parental controls like managing apps and screen time, Family Link makes it easy for parents to feed their children’s curiosity with teacher-recommended apps and educational websites for an extra nudge in the right direction.
+In addition to providing standard parental controls, Family Link makes it easy for parents to share good content.
+You can feed your children’s curiosity with teacher-recommended apps and educational websites for an extra nudge in the right direction.

 Invest in a VPN

 Earlier we touched on the importance of always keeping your VPN on.
 If you don’t already have one, we recommend window shopping before you invest in a VPN.
 Searching for a VPN is like searching for the right pair of shoes.
-You may fit into every size eight you try on, but it doesn’t mean they’re a perfect match for your lifestyle.
+You may fit into every size eight you try on, but it doesn’t mean you'll like the style.
 Before entering your credit card info, consider benefits such as affordability, logging policies, and performance speeds.